 You may be asked to attend an assessment if the teacher has concerns for your safety, or if there has been an extended break since you last danced en pointe.

-The Dance Conditioning class is open to all dancers regardless of their dance style.
+Any Dance Conditioning/PBT class is open to all dancers regardless of their dance style.

-Additionally, we recommend taking at least two ballet classes per week to maintain your strength and technique.
+Additionally, we recommend taking at least two ballet classes per week to maintain your basic ballet strength and technique.